 Very low B12 intakes can cause anaemia and nervous system damage.

-The only reliable vegan sources of B12 are foods fortified with B12 (including some plant milks, some soy products and some breakfast cereals) and B12 supplements.
-Vitamin B12, whether in supplements, fortified foods, or animal products, comes from micro-organisms.
+The only reliable vegan sources of B12 are supplements containing B12 and foods fortified with B12.
+Vitamin B12, whether in supplements, fortified foods or animal products, comes from micro-organisms.

 To get the full benefit of a vegan diet, vegans should do one of the following:

-- take one B12 supplement daily providing at least 10 micrograms or
+- take one B12 supplement daily providing at least 10 micrograms (μg or mcg) or

 It can be difficult to obtain sufficient amounts of B12 from fortified foods.
 Many find the use of B12 supplements safer and more convenient and economical.
 If relying on fortified foods check the labels carefully to make sure you are getting enough B12.
 For example, if a fortified plant milk contains 1 microgram of B12 per serving then consuming three servings a day will provide adequate vitamin B12.
 Foods in Australia that are fortified with vitamin B12 include some soy milks, yeast spreads and meat alternatives such as soy burgers and sausages.

 The less frequently you obtain B12 the more B12 you need to take, as B12 is best absorbed in small amounts.
 The recommendations above take full account of this.
 There is no harm in exceeding the recommended amounts or combining more than one option.